 Apprentices not only learn occupational skills in the classroom, their learning is expanded to include hands-on, paid, on-the-job training!
 Students learn and practice all phases of the trade/occupation in real-world applications.
 The program must be registered with the Kansas Apprenticeship Council.

 Registered Apprenticeship programs may take from 1-6 years to complete, depending on the occupation.
-Most programs are 3-4 years in length.
 The length of training (term) is determined by standards adopted by the industry.

 Apprentices must attend Related Technical Instruction which is combined with on-the-job-learning experience.
-Most programs require approximately 144 hours of Related Technical Instruction per year.
+All programs require a minimum of 144 hours of Related Technical Instruction per year.
 Like other aspects of Registered Apprenticeship, the employer or local committee determines the Related Technical Instruction training requirements according to industry standards.

 Yes.
 Community and technical colleges can offer college credit for the required related instruction in many Registered Apprenticeship programs.
 Contact your local community or technical college for more information.

 Yes.
 Apprentices must be full-time employees of the employer who is sponsoring the training program.
-However, in the event of a School-to-Registered Apprenticeship program, apprentices may be employed part-time.
 Typically, the wage of an apprentice starts at 40-50% of a skilled worker's wage.
 Wages increase progressively with satisfactory completion of work assignments and Related Technical Instruction.
+However, in the event of a Youth Registered Apprenticeship program, apprentices may be employed part-time.

 No. If the program sponsor/employer is not registered with the Kansas Apprenticeship Council, or DOL-Office of Apprenticeship it is NOT a Registered Apprenticeship program in Kansas.

-Yes, Registered Apprenticeship program sponsors/employers are initially eligible if they sign up to be an eligible training provider.
-The local Workforce Services agency will determine a job seeker's eligibility.
+Yes, Registered Apprenticeship program sponsors/employers can opt to be an Eligible Training Provider.
+Program sponsors/employers can also opt out of becoming an Eligible Training Provider.
+The local Workforce Services agency will help determine a job seeker's eligibility.

 WIOA funding can support: outreach, recruitment, application; intake and assessment; supportive services; related technical instruction/classroom training; on-the-job training and customized training.